HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 The Social History Observation template is a general template designed to represent a full range of social history observations.
 The Social History Observation Template has been updated to leverage Gravity Value Sets covering multiple social risk domains.
-ADD LINK TO SCREENING AND ASSESSMENTS PAGE.
+See the [Screening And Assessments](screeningandassessments.html) page.

 The Social History Observation template remains open to represent any SDOH observation related to conditions in which people live, learn, work, and play even if not defined in the [Social Determinants of Health Conditions Value